Frequently Asked Questions

 Every LL.M. student must complete a substantial research paper under faculty guidance.
 Most students satisfy this requirement by completing a 3-credit writing seminar (30-60 double-spaced pages).
 Alternatively, students may complete a directed research course for at least 2 credits that should result in a paper equal to that of a seminar (30-40 double-spaced pages).

-The Class Schedule for fall is posted in March.
+The Course Schedule for fall is posted in March.
 The Class Schedule for spring is posted in October.
 The Class Schedule includes past, current, and future courses.
 Please note, not all courses are offered every term.
 Additionally, the Class Schedule for a given term is tentative until the term in question begins.

 LL.M. students may apply a small number of credit hours of non-law courses taken at the University of Texas towards the 24 credit hours required for a LL.M. degree.
 Courses taken for credit towards the LL.M. degree must be related to a course of study offered in the School of Law and must be graduate level courses.